DaviDevMod/focus-trap/packages/focus-trap/README.md

 ```

 > **Note**
->  The normalised `roots` are updated at every <kbd>Tab</kbd> key press to account for any relevant mutaion (eg: elements attached to or detached from the DOM) so they only represent a snapshot of an ever changing array of elements.
+>  The normalised `roots` are updated at every <kbd>Tab</kbd> key press to account for any relevant mutaion (eg, elements attached to or detached from the DOM) so they only represent a snapshot of an ever changing array of elements.

-This value is rarely useful, it may be used to eg: implement a [stack](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) of focus traps.
+This value is rarely useful, it may be used to eg, implement a [stack](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) of focus traps.

 ## Dependencies & Browser Support